 Water is supplied to the humidifier by means of an onboard water supply tank.
-The water supply tank can only be filled from the outside of the mobile unit.
+The water supply tank can be filled from the outside of the mobile unit.
 Plumbing connections at the humidifier are as follows:

-A 3⁄4" G.H.T. male threaded hose connection is located under the front kick of the mobile unit, below the air conditioning units.

-One 0.5" outer diameter PVC drain line from the steam cylinder for automatic drain cycles.
-The drain penetrates the floor of the mobile unit in order to empty to the exterior.

-One 0.5" outer diameter PVC drain line from the humidifier cabinet.
-The drain penetrates the floor of the mobile unit in order to empty to the exterior.

-One 0.5" outer diameter PVC overflow drain from the water supply tank.
+- A 3⁄4" G.H.T. male threaded hose connection is located on the front left hand side of the mobile unit. - One 0.5" outer diameter PVC drain line from the steam cylinder for automatic drain cycles.
+The drain penetrates the floor of the mobile unit in order to empty to the exterior. - One 0.5" outer diameter PVC drain line from the humidifier cabinet.
+The drain penetrates the floor of the mobile unit in order to empty to the exterior. - One 0.5" outer diameter PVC overflow drain from the water supply tank.
 The drain penetrates the floor of the mobile unit in order to empty to the exterior.